The Dutch government will cap electricity and gas prices.

 Lower fuel taxes will remain in place until the middle of next year.

 The Dutch pay the highest electricity and gas prices in Europe, and the highest fuel prices after the Nordic countries and Greece.

-The Netherlands’ Central Bureau of Statistics had warned that inflation, which reached a postwar record of 13.6 percent in August, could push 1.2 out of 17.7 million people into poverty.
+The Netherlands’ Central Bureau of Statistics estimated that rising prices — inflation reached a postwar record of 13.6 percent in August — could push 1.2 out of 17.7 million people into poverty.

 Average household consumption is 3,500 kWh of electricity and 1,500 m³ of gas.
-Consumers would pay market rates for higher use to continue to make it worthwhile to insulate old homes and conserve energy.
+Consumers would pay market rates for higher use to still make it worthwhile to insulate old homes and conserve energy.

 €16 billion in relief